New College

 Hours: 24L/12T

-An interdisciplinary intersectional interrogation and examination of systemic inequity and social justice in local and global contexts.
-Provides a foundation for the field of critical equity and solidarity studies through a concentrated focus on theory and practice as it relates to major concepts, historical perspectives, key debates and radical grassroots community resistance to inequity.
-Introduces and foregrounds the concept of critical equity as both a theoretical framework and as a lived contestation of the structural nature and effects of systemic inequity.
+An interdisciplinary intersectional interrogation and examination of systemic inequity, structural oppression and social justice in local and global contexts.
+Provides a foundation for studies in critical equity and solidarity through a concentrated focus on theory and practice as it relates to major concepts, historical perspectives, key debates, lived experience and radical grassroots community resistance to inequity and oppression.
+Introduces critical equity as a theoretical framework through which to approach social relations of race, ethnicity, class, gender, sexuality and disability and as a site for thinking through formations of solidarity and transformative social change.
 The concept of self-defense articulated historically by the Black Panther Party for Self-Defense among others is a key component.

 Exclusion: NEW240H1, NEW240Y1